xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googletest/docs/V1_5_FAQ.md

 Please make sure you have read this.

 In particular, death tests don't like having multiple threads in the parent process.
-So the first thing you can try is to eliminate creating threads outside of `EXPECT_DEATH()`.
+So the receiver thing you can try is to eliminate creating threads outside of `EXPECT_DEATH()`.

 Sometimes this is impossible as some library you must use may be creating